 We sat down and asked EWC expert, Gelly Aroni, her best advice on how to create an inclusive school.

-Dr. Gelly Aroni is one of the head trainers of the EWC project “Schools for All” in Greece, and is an expert in human rights education and education for democratic citizenship.
+Dr. Gelly Aroni is one of the national trainers of the EWC project “Schools for All” in Greece, and is an expert in human rights education and education for democratic citizenship.
 As the head of the unit for integration and support of unaccompanied minors in the Ministry of Migration and Asylum in Greece, she has a unique insight to the needs of refugee children.

 Why is it important to have an inclusive school?